Skip to content

 Buy Jewish art and elevate your living space physically and spiritually.

-Hamsa Burst of Light, watercolor painting.
+Hamsa Burst of Light, original watercolor painting.
+Jewish paintings.
 Buy Jewish art on Saatchi

-Hamsa Burst of Light, watercolor painting.
-Buy Jewish art on Saatchi
+Hamsa Burst of Light, original watercolor painting.
+Buy Jewish art on Saatchi.

-Star of David on Abstract Background, watercolor painting.
+Shabbat Kiddush Cup, Wine, Flowers on Soft Background, original watercolor painting.
+Judaica paintings.
 Buy Jewish art on Saatchi

 Exploring Symbolism and Meaning in Judaica Art

-There’s symbolism and meaning in every painting and drawing.
+There’s symbolism and meaning in all my original paintings and drawings.
 Jewish holidays like Passover, Sukkot, Shavuot, Rosh Hashanah, Chanukah, and Shabbat all have specific traditions and objects linked to their celebration.
 Each Judaica item, like a shofar, menorah, or kiddush cup boasts a unique design and form, shaped by its role in religious observance.

-It’s these things that inspire me to create Jewish art expressing the essence of the Jewish holidays, Shabbat, and timeless Judaica objects in watercolor, oil pastel, and pencil.
+It’s these things that inspire me to create one-of-a-kind, original Jewish art expressing the essence of the Jewish holidays, Shabbat, and timeless Judaica objects.

 My goal as an artist is forging connections between the viewer and the art, creating an uplifting emotional and educational experience.

-View My Entire Gallery of Jewish and Judaica Art, Landscape, Still Life, and Abstract Art:
+View My Entire Collection of Jewish Paintings of Judaica, Landscape, Still Life, and Abstract Art:

-Add Soul to Your Space with Watercolor and Pastel Art Celebrating Jewish Heritage
+Add Soul to Your Space with Original Jewish Artwork Celebrating Jewish Heritage

-Let beautiful Judaica art elevate your living space with stunning watercolor and pastel paintings.
+Elevate your living space with stunning Judaica art in watercolor and pastel.

 My original artwork is available for sale on Saatchi Art.
 For your convenience, an acid free white mat surrounds each piece of art.
 Simply place the artwork and mat into the frame of your choice.
 Buying is easy.
 Shop with confidence thanks to free shipping and a satisfaction guarantee from Saatchi Art.

-The Goldsmith, James Tissot, depicting Betzalel the first jewish artist making Judaica art for the mishkan
+The Goldsmith, James Tissot, depicting Betzalel the first jewish artist making Judaica art for the mishkan, Jewish art, Jewish artist

 The Goldsmith, James Tissot, depiction of Betzalel, c 1896-1902